Skip to content

 Defensibility answers:

-When pressure arrives—audits, disputes, or automated decisioning—delivery-only systems fail because they don't carry the provenance and verification needed for explanation.
+When pressure arrives from audits, disputes, or automated decisioning, delivery-only systems fail because they do not carry the AI provenance and verification needed for explanation.

 A defensible outcome should include: